You don’t need to be a bookworm to enjoy Literary Yoga

 Authentic Heart: Yin Yoga illuminated by the work and life of Mercedes de Acosta

-Mercedes de Acosta was many things: a playwright, poet, novelist and cultural influencer of the early 20th century, but is perhaps best known for her liaisons with Marlene Dietrich, Greta Garbo and other celebrities.
+Mercedes de Acostawas many things: a playwright, poet, novelist and cultural influencer of the early 20th century, but is perhaps best known for her liaisons with Marlene Dietrich, Greta Garbo and other celebrities.
 Unlike other lesbians of her day, Acosta would not conform by retreating into a closet.
 Her sense of self, strength of will, and ability to meet professional and personal rejection with resilience are among the reasons she is regarded today as an LGBTQ+ icon whose depictions of lesbian desire, experiences and struggle inform and inspire.
 What gave her the confidence to live the way she did?
-This 90-minute workshop introduces you to de Acosta’s work and legacy and invites you to take a deep dive into what it means to be truly authentic.
-The workshop will feature readings from her memoir, Here Lies the Heart, and an extended yin yoga practice, featuring passive, longer-held poses to invoke stillness in body and mind.
-The practice will be accessible for all bodies and experience levels; the only prerequisites are curiosity and an open heart.
+This 90-minute Yin Yoga workshop introduces you to de Acosta’s work and legacy and invites you to take a deep dive into what it means to be truly authentic.

 -